lubianat/technotype/manuscript.md

 The use of markers, however, leaves us with a conceptual problem: definitions of cell type used by electrophysiologists, or even in the manuals of histology classes, are not based on markers.
 Rigorously, this would leave aside a whole part of what we consider biomedical knowledge.
 Moreover, gene markers are not defined for cell types that span multiple species, a problem already discussed on the Cell Ontology report of 2011 [@doi:10.1186/1471-2105-12-6].
 Multispecies markers would require us to explicitly consider homology, adding an extra layer of confusion.

-I follow  the [RFC guidelines for requirement levels ](https://www.ietf.org/rfc/rfc2119.html) for the terms _must_ and _should_. _Bust_ represents an "an absolute requirement." _Should_ represents that "there may exist valid reasons in particular circumstances to ignore a particular item".

 My pragmatic definition of cell type (for eukaryotic, multicellular organisms) consists of 3 + 1 simple rules.
-A cell type is any class of cells that _must_ be:
+A cell type is a class of cells that _must_ be:

 - Explictly defined
 - Theoretically useful